Prag8855/aab/content/guides/blue-card.md

 The *Ausländerbehörde* must process your application.
 This takes around 6 weeks, but it can take much longer.

-???More sources???

 ### 5. Go to your residence permit appointment

-You will be invited to the *[[Ausländerbehörde]]*.
-They will take your fingerprints for your Blue Card.
+The *[[Ausländerbehörde]]* will give you an appointment.
+During this appointment, they take your fingerprints for your Blue Card.

 When you go to your appointment, bring...[^7]